Seizure and sale of tangible personal property

 - Amount of sale

-But if the amount of the sale is not enough to refund you in full, the amount that remains due is increased by statutory interest rate, from the month following the sale.
+Within one month of the sale, the Commissioner of Justice will give you the amount of the sale, up to the amount of your claim (including fees and interest).
+If the amount of the sale is not sufficient, the amount still due to you is increased by statutory interest rate, from the month following the sale.

 You are a debtor